huggingface/optimum-intel/README.md

 #### Post-training static quantization:

 Post-training static quantization introduces an additional calibration step where data is fed through the network in order to compute the activations quantization parameters.
-Here is how to apply static quantization on a fine-tuned DistilBERT:
+Here is an example on how to apply static quantization on a fine-tuned DistilBERT.

 ```python
 from functools import partial